status-im/nim-chronos/docs/src/async_procs.md

 the value before and after `await` might not be the same as the order of execution is not guaranteed!
 ```

-## Raw functions
+## Raw procedures

-Raw functions are those that interact with `chronos` via the `Future` type but
+Raw async procedures are those that interact with `chronos` via the `Future`
-whose body does not go through the async transformation.
+type but whose body does not go through the async transformation.

 Such functions are created by adding `raw: true` to the `async` parameters: